Get,

 2. Potential uses of licorice for respiratory tract infection

-3. Potential uses of licorice for liver
+3. Potential uses of licorice for the liver

-Glycyrrhizin found in licorice root has shown liver-protective potential in viral hepatitis.
+Glycyrrhizin, found in licorice root has shown liver-protective potential in viral hepatitis.
 Japan and China have developed glycyrrhizin as a liver protective medicine.
-The anti-inflammatory and antiapoptotic properties of glycyrrhetinic acid, a compound found in licorice, may provide liver-protective benefits.4 However, if you are suffering from liver problems, reach out to your healthcare provider immediately and get a proper diagnosis.
+The anti-inflammatory and antiapoptotic properties of glycyrrhetinic acid, a compound found in licorice, may provide liver-protective benefits4.
+However, if you are suffering from liver problems, reach out to your healthcare provider immediately and get a proper diagnosis.

-I came across a study that showed the protective effects of licorice extract in the kidneys of diabetic rats.
+I came across a study8 that showed the protective effects of licorice extract in the kidneys of diabetic rats.
 It suggested that it may help improve blood glucose levels and reduce kidney damage.
 Although licorice extract may be a natural super-hero for diabetes and kidney health, its effects on humans still need to be investigated.

 Dr. Smita Barode, B.A.M.S, M.S.